 Professor of Comparative Literature and Spanish and Portuguese, affiliated with the Literature and Critical Theory Program and Cinema Studies.

-I teach and research critical and cultural theory, critical writing, film, psychoanalysis and cognition, literature, and visual art.
+I teach and research critical and cultural theory, critical writing, gender studies, ethics, new media, film, psychoanalysis and cognition, literature, and visual art.
 I have written extensively on Latin American culture, and continue to work in that area, mostly in contemporary visual art, cinema, and literature, but I consider myself to be a true comparatist, constantly seeking to understand interactions and influences that are not limited by national boundaries.
-My driving interest is in experiments in form and communication, and I have chosen to write my next book, How to be with Others, as a series of lyric essays examining ethics and relationality.
-In both my teaching and my writing, I investigate community, relationship, and politics, what it means to give and take, to hold and to reject.
-With my students and readers and in my work at the Banff Research in Culture residency, I ask questions about both the possibilities and the obstacles and constraints in our encounters with others.
+My driving interest is in experiments in form and communication, and I have chosen to write my next book, There for the Taking: Girls and Sex in the 21st Century, as a series of lyric essays examining gender representations and violence, ethics and relationality in new media, selections of which are available on evalynnjagoe.com.
+With my students and readers and in my work at the Banff Research in Culture residency, I investigate community, relationship, and politics, what it means to give and take, to hold and to reject.
 Thus in my graduate seminars I engage in a variety of critical engagements and exercises in order to formulate a praxis that is less hampered by the urge to interpret than it is driven by an attention to form and possibility.
 I urge myself and my students to experiment with our critical practices of reading and writing so as to begin to understand the productive anxieties around voice, critical form, and desire in language.
 I am also engaged in thinking about the future of the university and the humanities.
 Because of my particular focus on the brain and mental health I am particularly focused on opening up a dialogue between medical disciplines and the humanities, as I think there are possibilities for mutual exchange and learning that touch upon a growing field of enquiry.[more info.] email

 Professor of Comparative Literature and Drama Study